Not to be forgotten

 In Celje, a city east of Ljubljana, she is in the forefront of a different kind of combat.
 One that aims to eradicate prejudice against something that occurs in all societies.

 Through the “Living with Dementia”-project, Marjeta and her sister Alenka have established a local Memory Centre, offering advisory services, activities, training for home visitors and interdisciplinary monitoring of families and dementia patients.
-The project is financed through the Norway Grants, with a view to making life a little easier for people with dementia in Slovenia.
+The project is financed through the Norway Grants, and the aim is to make life easier for people with dementia in Slovenia.

 She’s not Mum any more – she’s a patient